gkxiao/waters/15-GPDH/README.md

 ## Apo-GIST Analysis Identifies Opportunities for Lead Compound Optimization
 ![Unhappy water in the pocket](http://blog.molcalx.com.cn/wp-content/uploads/2026/01/Compound-4-38-water-displacement-and-binding-mode.png)

-As shown in the figure, the apo-GIST calculation reveals two high-energy hydration sites (#4 and #19) in the binding pocket, which coincide with the bound waters HOH483 and HOH485, respectively.
-This suggests that displacing these high-energy waters could lead to a gain in binding free energy.
+As shown in the figure, apo-GIST analysis identifies two high-energy hydration sites (#4 and #19) within the binding pocket, which spatially coincide with the crystallographic waters HOH483 and HOH485, respectively.
+The positive hydration free energies of these sites indicate thermodynamically unfavorable water molecules, suggesting that their displacement by ligand atoms is expected to provide a favorable contribution to binding free energy.

 ## Correct the docking score using ΔG<sub>watdisp</sub> calculated by Flare GIST